ATVs Insurance Laws in KY

 Kentucky statutory law on ATVs is fairly limited.
 In large part, all of Kentucky’s statutory law regarding ATVs is set forth in KRS 189.515.
 The statute essentially sets forth the who, what, when, where, why, and how of lawful ATV use in the state.

 As with most laws, Kentucky’s statute sets forth both the law and exceptions to the law.
-At the risk of oversimplification, the following summary should be helpful to Kentucky ATV owners and users who use ATVs for recreational purposes:
+Here’s a brief summary that should be helpful to Kentucky ATV owners and riders.

 - With only a few specific exceptions, ATVs are not to be operated on public highways, roadways, and rights-of-way in Kentucky.